Thomas-Walker-Lynch/project-enviroment/README.md

          include/
       tmp/
       uWebSockets/
-      ws4/
+      ws4/   <--- a project home environment
 ```

-I can use a lot of my scripts on many projects, so I put it under my home directory.
+Scripts common to all of my projects are in `project_share`.
+This consists mostly of
-`project_share` consists mostly of scripts, so I stuck it under
-`bin`, then added this to my `.bashrc`:
+executables, so I stuck it under `bin`.
+I added the following to my `.bashrc`:

 ```
  export PATH=~/bin:~/bin/project_share:"$PATH"